Class of 2018

 Tina Thompson

-• Thompson was the Pac-10 Freshman of the Year while at the University of Southern California
+• Pac-10 Freshman of the Year while at the University of Southern California

 • Thompson was the number one pick in the inaugural 1997 WNBA draft